Tony Greig is one of the few cricketers to score 3,000 runs and take 100 wickets in Test cricket © Getty Images

 The crowd laid siege on the ground in a vehement protest, creating a blockage on the players’ route back to the pavilion.
 Whatever Greig had done was perfectly within the rules, but he was called “unsportsmanlike” by all and sundry.
 Mike Denness, the England captain, had no option but to recall Kallicharran the next morning.

 The incident marred Greig’s image to some extent, but this was probably the series that firmly established him as the world’s leading all-rounder with Sobers’s career coming to an end.
 After two quiet Tests at Port-of-Spain and Kingston, Greig came to his own at Bridgetown.
-Coming to bat at 68 for four, Greig scored 148 against Bernard Julien and mates, adding 163 for the sixth wicket with Knott.
-West Indies hit back strongly, with Lawrence Rowe scoring 302, but Greig bowled on relentlessly – he was a full-time off-spinner now – taking the first four wickets and eventually six for 164 out of a total of six wickets.
-He followed this with a 121 and two for 57 (Roy Fredericks and Rowe) at Georgetown, but after four Tests West Indies still led the series 1-0.
+Coming to bat at 68 for 4, Greig scored 148 against Bernard Julien and mates, adding 163 for the sixth wicket with Knott.
+West Indies hit back strongly, with Lawrence Rowe scoring 302, but Greig bowled on relentlessly — he was a full-time off-spinner by then — taking the first four wickets and eventually 6 for 164 out of a total of six wickets.
+He followed this with 121 and 2 for 57 (Roy Fredericks and Rowe) at Georgetown, but after four Tests West Indies still led the series 1-0.

 Geoff Boycott scored a dour 99 to raise the tourists to 267 in the fifth Test at Port of Spain.
 Pat Pocock, in an inspired spell on the second afternoon, removed both Fredericks and Kallicharran.
 Greig, after opening bowling, had switched to off-breaks, but could not extract a lot of help from the track, finishing with none for 53 from 17 overs.
-Rowe, with the help of Clive Lloyd, had helped West Indies read 224 for two.
-In a burst of twenty balls, Greig removed Lloyd, Sobers, Kanhai and Deryck Murray for just five runs.
-He took the last four wickets as well, and returned a haul of eight for 33 from 19.1 overs on the third day.
-His 8/86 was the best innings figure against West Indies by an England bowler, going past Trevor Bailey’s seven for 34 at Kingston in 1954.
+Rowe, with the help of Clive Lloyd, had helped West Indies read 224 for 2.
+In a burst of twenty balls, Greig removed Lloyd, Sobers, Kanhai and Deryck Murray in the space of just 5 runs.
+He took the last 4 wickets as well, and returned a haul of 8 for 33 from 19.1 overs on the third day.
+His 8 for 86 was the best innings figures against West Indies by an England bowler, going past Trevor Bailey’s 7 for 34 at Kingston in 1954.

-En route home, England visited New Zealand, and after Greig scored 51 in a mammoth 593 for six, he took five for 98 and five for 51 to rout the Kiwis by an innings.
+En route home, England visited New Zealand, and after Greig scored 51 in a mammoth 593 for 6, he took 5 for 98 and 5 for 51 to rout the Kiwis by an innings.
 On his return, Greig had another epileptic fit at Heathrow Airport.
 This made the ailment public.
 However, there was no stopping Greig, who defied his country of birth to make it as the Test captain for the upcoming Ashes, less than five months from the previous one after England’s rather ordinary show at the 1975 World Cup under Mike Denness.